olmallet81/URT/README.md

 ### Comparing RcppURT to URCA

-The R package URCA contains some unit root tests, the same benchmark than above has been run with URCA package using the similar ADF test with constant and lag length optimization by AIC minimization.
+The R package URCA (version 1.3-0) contains some unit root tests, the same benchmark than above has been run with URCA package using the similar ADF test with constant and lag length optimization by AIC minimization.
 RcppURT has been built with the parallel version of URT (using Armadillo library linked to Intel MKL) by running make USE_OPENMP=1 USE_ARMA=1 USE_MKL=1.
 For a fair comparison I made sure that R and URCA package were built with Intel MKL too.
 The table below presents the results obtained (in seconds), the factor column corresponding to the ratio URCA performance by RcppURT performance.

 ![tab2](https://cloud.githubusercontent.com/assets/20603093/21957102/8accd678-da87-11e6-83a5-59e6548e2d50.png)